Complementarity between quantum entanglement, geometrical and dynamical appearances in N spin-$1/2$ system under all-range Ising model: Unitary evolution and the quantum state manifold of spin- system

 \end{small} corresponds to the squared line element defining the sphere of possible initial states of the system.
 This can be well remarked when we take $\xi=0$ (i.e., no evolution) in the metric \eqref{e}, we discover indeed that the state space is reduced to a sphere of radius $2\sqrt{N}$.
 Furthermore, the space of $N$ spin-$1/2$ states resulting from the temporal evolution is effectively a closed three-dimensional manifold.
 Note that the components of the underlying metric \eqref{e} are $\varphi$-independent, signifying that the quantum state spaces with a predesignated azimuthal angle have the same geometry.
 Hence, we draw the conclusion that the appropriate quantum state space (i.e., quantum phase space) corresponding to the $N$ qubits (under consideration) is a two-parametric and curved manifold, it is identified by the following metric tensor \begin{small}

 \end{small} To further characterize this state space, we are going to determine its topology.
-For this aim, we begin by assessing the corresponding G-curvature, which can be defined in terms of the relevant metric tensor \eqref{f} in the form \cite{Kolodrubetz2013}
+For this aim, we begin by assessing the corresponding G-curvature, measuring the intrinsic curvature of the resulting quantum state manifold \eqref{f}.
+It can be defined in terms of the relevant metric tensor \eqref{f} in the form \cite{Kolodrubetz2013}

 where $\Gamma_{\theta \theta}^{\xi}$ and $\Gamma_{\theta \xi}^{\xi}$ account for the Christoffel symbols given by

 It is extremely intriguing to see that the temporal component $\mathrm{g}_{\xi \xi}$ of the metric cancels out at the points $\theta=0, \pi$.
 This implies that the G-curvature is not definable in these positions, hence we conclude that it exhibits a singularity in each of these two positions.
 However, it is well definable at all other positions within the space of $N$ spin-1/2 states.
 Reporting the metric components $\mathrm{g}_{\theta \theta}$ and $\mathrm{g}_{\xi \xi}$ in the equation \eqref{g}, the explicit expression of the relevant G-curvature writes